Nuitka/Nuitka/README.rst

      need to copy the ``PythonXX.DLL`` alongside of it, something Nuitka does automatically.

+  .. admonition:: It **has to** be CPython, AnaConda or MiniConda Python.

      It is known that MacOS "pyenv" does **not** work.

 - Operating System: Linux, FreeBSD, NetBSD, MacOS X, and Windows (32/64 bits).